 In the first Question Time session of the year, host Madeleine Morris will be joined by a brains trust of experts to talk brains, technology, policy and wellbeing.
 It’s one whole hour of audience Q&A, so bring along your own burning question.

-Olivia is an Associate Professor and ARC Future Fellow at the University of Melbourne School of Psychological Sciences.
-Her work focuses on understanding how the brain’s natural chemicals control complex behaviours, thoughts and perceptions.
+Olivia Carter is a Professor at the University of Melbourne School of Psychological Sciences.
+She heads the Perception and Pharmacology Lab, where her research focuses on understanding how the brain’s natural chemicals control complex behaviours, thoughts and perceptions.
+Olivia has a strong i...
+Read more